You are here:

 CHILDREN AND SCIENCE

 Study of content, processes, and constructivist teaching methods and materials for teaching science in the early childhood classroom.
 Knowledge of cognitive development as applied to the selection of content in method is examined.
-Through observations and participation in practicum, seminars, workshops, and lectures, students construct an understanding of how children, including children with special needs, English Language Learners, and children with diverse perspectives, construct knowledge about the world in which they live and how teachers use their understanding of children to create environments that support learning.
+Through observations and participation in practicum, seminars, workshops, and lectures, students construct an understanding of how children, including children with disabilities, English Learners, and children with diverse perspectives, construct knowledge about the world in which they live and how teachers use their understanding of children to create environments that support learning.
 20 hours of field experience in grades PK–4 required.
 Prerequisite or corequisite: EDUC 215 or consent of instructor.

 344